vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Gupta year 100484 A.D.).
 Translation : In the year 165 of the Gupta era during the reign of emperor Budhagupta in the month of Aṣadha and on the 12th tithi of the light half which was a Thursday (i.e. day dedicated to the preceptor of Gods).

-6.6 SOLAR CALENDAR IN THE SIDDHANTA
+6.6 SOLAR CALENDAR IN THE Siddhānta

-JYOTISHA PERIOD : Rise of Siddhantas or Scientific Astronomy:
+JYOTISHA PERIOD : Rise of Siddhāntas or Scientific Astronomy:

 The Vedānga Jyotiṣa calendarical rules appear, from inscriptional records, to have been used right up to the end of the reign of the Satavahanas (200 A.D.).
-The analysis of inscriptional data on methods of date recording given in $ 5.5 shows that it was the Saka and Kuṣāņa rulers (50 B.C. - 100 A.D.), who introduced the Graeco-Chaldean methods of date-recording, prevalent in' the Near East into India.
-These methods require a knowledge of the fundamentals of astronomy, which must have been available to the Saka and Kuṣāna rulers.
-In India, as 'the inscriptional records show, some purely Indian dynasts probably accepted the system in full from about 248 A.D. (date of foundation of the Kalachuri era, the earliest era founded by Indian kings, leaving aside the Saka era which is admittedly of foreign origin and the Vikrama era whose origin is still - shrouded in mystery).
+The analysis of inscriptional data on methods of date recording given in $ 5.5 shows that it was the śaka and Kuṣāņa rulers (50 B.C. - 100 A.D.), who introduced the Graeco-Chaldean methods of date-recording, prevalent in' the Near East into India.
+These methods require a knowledge of the fundamentals of astronomy, which must have been available to the śaka and Kuṣāna rulers.
+In India, as 'the inscriptional records show, some purely Indian dynasts probably accepted the system in full from about 248 A.D. (date of foundation of the Kalachuri era, the earliest era founded by Indian kings, leaving aside the śaka era which is admittedly of foreign origin and the Vikrama era whose origin is still - shrouded in mystery).
 During the time of the Guptas who founded an era commemorating their accession to power in 319 A.D. the integration of the western system with the Indian appears to have been complete.

-Indian astronomical treatises, explaining the rules of calendaric astronomy, are known as Siddhantas, but it is difficult to find out their dates.
+Indian astronomical treatises, explaining the rules of calendaric astronomy, are known as Siddhāntas, but it is difficult to find out their dates.
 The earliest Indian astronomer who gave a date for himself was the celebrated Aryabhata who flourished in the ancient city of Pataliputra and was born in 476 A.D.

 It is necessary to reply to a question which has very often been asked, but never satisfactorily answered, viz.,